realrate/Causing/education.md

 # Results

-The model is identified without regularization since we chose wage instead of log wage and used all observations.
-This is an example that the requirement for regularization not only depends on the model but also on the data used.Still a slight regularization with alpha = 17.44 is chosen, minimizing the out-of-sample squared error.
+The model is identified without regularization if we chose wage instead of log wage and use all observations.
+This is an example that the requirement for regularization not only depends on the model but also on the data used.
+Still a slight regularization with alpha = 17.44 is chosen, minimizing the out-of-sample squared error.